 It’s important to note that while repair is the go-to solution for small, isolated damage, there are exceptions to the rule.
 Some highly skilled auto glass specialists possess the expertise to patch long-stress cracks successfully, provided the damage is shallow and hasn’t penetrated through the entire thickness of the glass.
 These specialists employ advanced techniques and materials to reinforce the damaged area, restoring its structural integrity.

 2. Depth of the Damage

-A windshield is made of laminated safety glass comprising of three layers (i.e. two layers made of tempered glass sandwiching a thin piece of vinyl).
-If the damage to the windshield affects only the external layer then repairs can easily be made.
-But if the damage harms the vinyl and permeates into the inner layer you’ll need a windshield replacement.
+A windshield comprises three layers of laminated safety glass (i.e., two layers made of tempered glass sandwiching a thin piece of vinyl).
+If the damage to the windshield affects only the external layer, then repairs can easily be made.
+But if the damage harms the vinyl and permeates into the inner layer, you’ll need a windshield replacement.